 - Notification of the collection of personal information

 - Use or disclosure of personal information

 - Direct marketing

 - Adoption, use or disclosure of government related identifiers

 - Quality of personal information

 - Correction of personal information

-Hear and Say collects personal information which is required in order for us to carry out our work and deliver hearing health services to the community.
+Hear and Say collects personal information which is required for us to carry out our work and deliver hearing health services to the community.
 We collect information from:

 - Families (parents and children)